RISK FREE RESERVATIONS FOR 2021 AND 2022 TOURS

 Dwarikas is a five-star heritage hotel, espousing Newari-style architecture and Nepalese charm and hospitality.
 It is well-located near the famous Pashupatinath and Boudanath Temples, as well as the international airport.
 Unwind over live music at the fusion bar or dine at the famous Krishnapan restaurant, featuring the best in contemporary Nepali cuisine.
 Choose to relax at the swimming pool or treat yourself to a traditional ayurvedic treatment at the Pancha Kosha Himalayan spa.

-After an early breakfast, there is an opportunity to experience one of the most spectacular mountain flights in the world.
-An optional flight (not included in cost) departs Kathmandu and flies east along the Himalayas, giving eye-level views of the highest peaks on earth, including Mount Everest.
-Later, you will be transferred to the international airport in time for your depature.
+Early this morning there is an opportunity to experience one of the most spectacular mountain flights in the world.
+An optional flight (not included in cost) departs from the Kathmandu airport and flies east along the Himalayas, giving eye-level views of the highest peaks on earth, including Mount Everest.

 Please note that this is a typical itinerary, and actual activities may vary due to weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these or the order visited should the need arise.